 AWS Distro for OpenTelemetry (Preview)

 AWS Distro for OpenTelemetry is a secure, production-ready, AWS-supported distribution of the OpenTelemetry project.
-Part of the Cloud Native Computing Foundation, OpenTelemetry provides open source APIs , libraries, and agents to collect distributed traces and metrics for application monitoring.
-With AWS Distro for OpenTelemetry, you can instrument your applications just once to send correlated metrics and traces to multiple monitoring solutions.
+Part of the Cloud Native Computing Foundation, OpenTelemetry provides open source APIs, libraries, and agents to collect distributed traces and metrics for application monitoring.
+With AWS Distro for OpenTelemetry, you can instrument your applications just once to send correlated metrics and traces to multiple AWS and Partner monitoring solutions.
 Use auto-instrumentation agents to collect traces without changing your code.
 AWS Distro for OpenTelemetry also collects metadata from your AWS resources and managed services, so you can correlate application performance data with underlying infrastructure data, reducing the mean time to problem resolution.
-Use AWS Distro for OpenTelemetry to instrument your applications running on Amazon Elastic Compute Cloud (EC2), Amazon Elastic Container Service (ECS), and Amazon Elastic Kubernetes Service (EKS) on EC2, and AWS Fargate, as well as on-premises.
+Use AWS Distro for OpenTelemetry to instrument your applications running on Amazon Elastic Compute Cloud (EC2), Amazon Elastic Container Service (ECS), and Amazon Elastic Kubernetes Service (EKS) on EC2, AWS Fargate, and AWS Lambda, as well as on-premises.

 Instrument once for multiple monitoring destinations

 AWS Distro for OpenTelemetry lets you instrument your applications just once, instead of running multiple SDKs and agents to collect metrics and traces.
-You can then send those metrics and traces to multiple monitoring solutions including Amazon CloudWatch and AWS X-Ray, as well as third-party monitoring solutions from AWS Partners.
+You can then send those metrics and traces to multiple AWS monitoring solutions including Amazon CloudWatch and AWS X-Ray, as well as third-party monitoring solutions from AWS Partners.

 Extend visibility and triage faster